 Hot Publication - Chung et al.

-Chung DW, Fish KN and Lewis DA
+Chung DW, Wills ZP, Fish KN and Lewis DA

 Proceedings of the National Academy of Sciences of the United States of America, 2017, 114:E629-E637

 Working memory requires efficient excitatory drive to parvalbumin-positive (PV) interneurons in the primate dorsolateral prefrontal cortex (DLPFC).
 Developmental pruning eliminates superfluous excitatory inputs, suggesting that working memory maturation during adolescence requires pruning of excitatory inputs to PV interneurons.
 However, pruning of excitatory synapses has only been shown on pyramidal neurons despite the well-recognized role of PV interneurons in working memory.
 Moreover, in schizophrenia, working memory deficits are thought to result from disturbances in the maturation of PV interneurons.